 Overview: Evernote is a cross-platform note-taking app that’s great for processing hand-written notes and clipping articles from the web.
 The price, however, could be prohibitive on a student budget.

 - Scanner for mobile.
-You can use Evernote as a scanner to take photos of pages of books that when you don’t want to pay for photocopying.
-It also has optical character recognition so the correct John Mayer meme will appear when you search for “tremendously unintelligent”.
+You can use Evernote as a scanner to take photos of pages of books when you don’t want to pay for photocopying.
+It also has optical character recognition.

 - Web clipper for browsers.
 Great for saving those New York Times articles that are hidden behind a paywall so you can use them for your essay later.
 You can pick how much of the page you want to capture: everything, just the article text, or a highlighted selection of text.

-- Not a lot of organization.
+- Limited organization.
 Imagine your study area’s desk: You have notebooks lying around that contain class notes, random doodles, and frustrated journal entries.
 You can pile up semi-related notebooks into stacks.
 You can put sticky notes or flags into pages of the notebook that contain certain topics you want to refer to.
 That’s the extent of organization with Evernote: stacks, notebooks, notes, and tags.